abhishek-kumar-code/Redfish_Public/Specification.md

 * Services that support asynchronous operations shall implement the Task resource
 * The response to an asynchronous operation shall return a status code of 202 (Accepted) and set the HTTP response header "Location" to the URI of a status monitor associated with the activity.
-The response may also include a wait header specifying the amount of time the client should wait before polling for status.
+The response may also include the Retry-After header specifying the amount of time the client should wait before polling for status.
 The response body should contain a representation of the Task resource in JSON.
 * GET requests to either the Task monitor or the Task Resource shall return the current status of the operation without blocking.